instagram | twitter | soundcloud | youtube | spotify

 “… El Perro confirms Rucci as a major talent…There is likely no skeleton key to instant national fame, but Rucci seems to be developing, right in front of us, into an artist of major consequence.” – Vulture

-“He’s become equally adept at writing fun party slappers and ferocious pain rap dirges, gangsta rap indebted to history but hounded by the demons of the present.” – The LAnd
+“He’s become equally adept at writing fun party slappers and ferocious pain rap dirges, gangsta rap indebted to history but hounded by the demons of the present.”
+The LAnd

-Rucci was raised with rap dreams, thanks to XXL magazine subscriptions gifted by his mother.
-By his teens, the rapper of Salvadorian and Black heritage had formed MackkRucci with respected neighborhood artist Sean Mackk.
+Rucci was raised with Rap dreams, thanks to XXL magazine subscriptions gifted by his mother.
+His father paved another path for his son in the streets of Inglewood’s Northside and Neighbor Hood Piru (NHP) set.
+By his teens, the rapper of Salvadoran and Black heritage had formed the MackkRucci duo with respected neighborhood artist Sean Mackk.
 Their projects garnered strong appeal in the mid-2010s.
 “Everybody in L.A. started grasping onto who we were,” Rucci recalls.
-However, in July of 2017, the man born Shawn Ivy was fatally shot in an Inglewood cul-de-sac.
-His partner kept going, naming his label Mackk & Company in tribute.
-But in processing his loss, Rucci began confronting feelings in songs.
-“When I opened up to the world, people started understanding.”
-From his father to his slain rap partner, Rucci honored others with his music.
-In 2020, following his most successful year to date, the artist put the spotlight on himself.
-Early in the year, his EP, I’m Still Me, was a personal homecoming after millions of streams, Rolling Loud performances, and steady music videos.
-The project closed with “Midget,” an intentional transition towards an album about Rucci’s journey and his multifaceted layers.
+However, in July of 2017, the man born Shawn Ivy was fatally shot.
+His partner pushed on, donning his label Mackk & Company in tribute.
+He carries the pain and frequently mourns the loss of his partner, including the somber and heartfelt “Thug Holiday” from 2022’s Dawgsh*t.

 Press Releases